 How can a medical professional help me recover taste and smell after COVID-19?

 It may take a long time to start noticing improvements in your taste and smell.
-But having the support of a doctor or clinician can make the process easier.
+But having the support of a doctor or clinician to explain long haul COVID treatment can make the process easier.

 Start by making an appointment with your primary care doctor.
 They’ll talk with you about your medical history, how long you’ve been experiencing taste and smell issues, and your treatment goals.
 They’ll also conduct an exam or order any tests that can help understand your condition and make the best treatment plan.

 Then based on your symptoms and goals, your primary care doctor can help identify other specialists who may be able to help, including:

 - Occupational therapist – When you work with an occupational therapist, you’ll get exercises, education and personalized instruction to help you regain or fix your sense of smell.
 In some cases, they may also use different forms of manual therapy to improve how your olfactory nerves work.